 Set up Intel Quick Sync Video Decoding

-If the channel source video is encoded in H.264 or HEVC, you can enable Intel Quick Sync decode to make full GPU transcoding.
-To do that, select H.264 or HEVC with Quick Sync (as per source video format) in advanced video options -> Misc. -> GPU Decoding.
-This will make video decoding, resizing and encoding process (with deinterlacing if required) all in GPU, avoiding unnecessary picture data copy between system memory and video memory.
+If the channel source video is encoded in H.264 or HEVC, you can enable Intel Quick Sync decoding to perform full GPU transcoding.
+Select H.264 or HEVC with Quick Sync (matching your source video format) in advanced video options > Misc. > GPU Decoding.
+This performs all video decoding, resizing, and encoding operations (including deinterlacing if required) on the GPU, avoiding unnecessary data transfers between system memory and video memory.

 IPVTL Intel Quick Sync Video Decoding